 - From the menu that appears, choose ‘Set as Homepage.’

 Don’t forget that you aren’t forced to use the default or in-built web browsing app provided by your device’s manufacturer.
-There are plenty of better and much more feature-rich options available in the Google Play store.
+There are plenty of better and more feature-rich options in the Google Play store.
 Most of them are free of cost and can be installed on your device with literally just one click.

 Personally, I like using Firefox and Opera.
 Firefox is a good option, and if you have it installed on your desktop already, then it actually makes sense to have it on your phone too.

-Wh y?
-Well because you can easily sync your phone’s Firefox with the one you have installed on your desktop only when log-in with the same account details.
+Why?
+Well, because you can easily sync your phone’s Firefox with the one you have installed on your desktop only when log in with the same account details.

 Just install it from the Play Store or download the .apk file by visiting this official link and then make it your default application by following the steps enlisted below.

-First: Open the ‘Settings’ on your mobile.
+- First: Open ‘Settings’ on your mobile.

-Third: Tap on the “Default apps” and look for a menu called “Browser” and tap it.
+- Third: Tap on the “Default apps” and look for a menu called “Browser” and tap it.

-Now, when anything ( application or link with a file) in your device needs to open a webpage, it will send you to the Firefox.
+- Fourth: From the provided list, choose Chrome, Firefox, or the one you desire.
+Now, when anything (an application or link with a file) in your device needs to open a webpage, it will send you to Chrome.

 The Value of a Good Home Page